Summary

 The Corsa Electric has been praised for its overall comfort and general feeling of familarity, which could be reassuring for buyers who are unsure about making the jump to an electric car.
 However, it’s not considered as stylish and appealing as the closely-related Peugeot e-208, and it’s also expensive to purchase compared to a regular petrol Corsa.

-As of February 2024, the Vauxhall Corsa Electric has a New Car Expert Rating of A, with a score of 70%.
-It scores highly for its low running costs and zero tailpipe emissions, but its safety rating is only average and media reviews have been poor – although this has been improving withe the facelift model from late 2023 onwards.
+As of August 2024, the Vauxhall Corsa Electric has a New Car Expert Rating of B, with a score of 70%.
+It scores highly for its low running costs and zero tailpipe emissions, but its safety rating is only average and media reviews have been poor – although this has been improving with the facelift model from late 2023 onwards.

 Corsa Electric highlights